DanielPickens/Logger/README.md

 ## Logging methods
 There are many forms of logging and many ways to record logs.
 They can be written to a file, sent to stdout/stderr, sent to a logging service, and more.
-Each of these is possible with cli.
+Each of these is possible with this cli.

 If you have a specific logger you want to use, you can write one that conforms to the Logger cli found in logging.go.
 That logger can then be configured as documented in the previous section.